10 Reasons you should add Albania to your bucket list

 - It’s still unspoiled by overtourism.
 This beautiful country that sits amongst the touristy likes of Greece and Croatia and is just a one hour flight from Rome or Venice is still relatively unknown.
 You can visit a UNESCO world heritage castle from the 3rd century B.C. and not have anyone else around.

 - It’s very family friendly.
 Albanians LOVE kids.
 It’s such a kid friendly culture.
 Children are always welcome.
 Don’t be surprised when your kids get their cheeks kissed, their hair tousled or they are picked up and hugged.
-“It’s the Albanian way”.
-A friend of mine told us.
+“It’s the Albanian way”, a friend of mine told us.
 They often put playgrounds in nice restaurants, coffee shops and malls so that the kids can play and the adults can enjoy a long philosophical conversation about life.
-I have also seen kids dancing traditional Albanian folk dances along with the grown ups at a local pub.
+I have also seen kids dancing traditional Albanian folk dances along with the grown ups at a local pub at midnight.

 - The customer service is excellent.
 I’ve been to a lot of hotels in A LOT of different countries and the customer service in Albania has been the best.
 Read about our experience at our favorite hotel in Berat here.